Yalton/Ergosphere/docs/next_steps.md

 Dont auto skip in the into, allow player to skip

-Resolution does nothing in full screen, only windowed

-Dev terminal show

-** Player can collide with carried object

 Chair collision needs work

-The stats are so wrong

 Eating a meal needs an sfx

-Oxygen Filter failure is broken

-Player should pick up plushi
+Player should be able to pick up plushi

 Emmissive light on storage interface needs to be brighter

-Order heatsink never delivers

 Emergency events happening this often are annoying

-Stats screen is broken

-Carried object causes oclusion

 to their whime

 ## Bug

-Failed tasks need to be removed from task list and task tree
+Carried object causes oclusion

+Stats screen is broken  Incorrect stats displayed

+Ordering system seems broken

+Resolution does nothing in full screen, only windowed

+Dev terminal shows player admin commands

+Dev terminal prints all messages twice

+** Player can collide with carried object

+Oxygen Filter failure is broken